-- All 4-H members are required to stall a horse during the fair (beginning after the horse show to dismissal time).
-The horse must be a bona fide, identified horse.
-Herdsmanship rules will apply following the show. - All 4-H horses must be checked in by 10:00 a.m. the day of the show and remain on the fairgrounds throughout the fair.
-Horses will be released at the conclusion of the Livestock Auction.
-Horses will be in stalls from 10 am - 4:30 pm, allowed to exercise in the arena from 4:30-6:00 pm.
+All 4-H horses must be checked in by 10:00 a.m. the day of the show.
+For Horses that will be in stalls.
+Exercise times will be; from 10 am - 4:30 pm, allowed to exercise in the arena from 4:30-6:00 pm.
+If exhibitors choose to keep their horses at the fairgrounds.
 Horses must return to the barn for display between 6-9 pm. and can be removed again after 9 pm.
 When exercising in arena, a bridle and saddle must be used and appropriate shoes worn by rider.
-Practice safety at all times.
+Practice safety at all